Text-guided Fine-Grained Video Anomaly Understanding: Proposed Method

 \subsubsection{Anomaly Heatmap Decoder}

-\AHD takes input multiscale visual features from the $E_{v}$ and binary text prompts from the $E_t$.
-For each scale, it computes the cosine similarity between visual and textual features and aggregates the resulting similarity matrices via weighted fusion to generate pixel-level anomaly heatmaps for every frame.
-During this stage, we exclusively optimize \AHD, thereby significantly reducing the number of trainable parameters.
-We provide details of processes involved in the internals of $E_v$ and $E_t$ in the next paragraphs.
+\AHD takes multiscale visual features from $E_v$ and binary text prompts from $E_t$ as input.
+For each scale, it computes visual-text cosine similarity and fuses the resulting similarity maps to generate anomaly heatmaps.
+During this stage, only AHD is optimized.

-\textbf{Textual Feature Extraction.} We construct a set of template-generated text prompts $\mathcal{T}_c$ for two categories: \emph{normal} and \emph{abnormal}.
-For example, the input block in Fig.~\ref{fig:framework} shows a \textit{``A short surveillance clip where surveillance video of person jumping \textbf{not} occurs''}, while an abnormal prompt would be \textit{``A short surveillance clip where surveillance video of person jumping occurs''}.
-For each category $c \in \{\mathrm{normal}, \mathrm{abnormal}\}$, the corresponding prompts are tokenized into $\mathcal{T}^{\mathrm{tok}}_c \in \mathbb{R}^{N_c \times L}$, where $N_c$ denotes the number of prompt templates and $L$ is the token sequence length.
-Textual embeddings are then extracted using $E_t$, followed by mean pooling along the token dimension to obtain sentence-level representations for each prompt:
+\textbf{Textual Feature Extraction.} We construct template-based prompts for two categories, \emph{normal} and \emph{abnormal}, and tokenize them as $\mathcal{T}^{\mathrm{tok}}_c \in \mathbb{R}^{N_c \times L}$.
+The text encoder $E_t$ extracts token-level embeddings, which are mean-pooled to obtain sentence-level features: